pixelcog/pixelcog.com/_posts/2016-02-27-disable-ds_store-in-el-capitan.md

 If all went well you should see: **Your Asepsis installation seems to be OK**.

 Congratulations, you now have Asepsis running *with* SIP still turned on.
 If you go ahead and create a new folder, open it up in Finder, add some files, and mess with the view options, then check the contents, you'll notice a conspicuous absence of `.DS_Store` shenanigans.

+Thanks to everyone in the Asepsis ["El Capitan compatibility" GitHub issue thread](https://github.com/binaryage/asepsis/issues/30) for helping me work this out.